 Frequently asked questions (FAQ)

-Why doesn't the Revenue or Conversion value metrics add up to my total revenue?
+Why don't the Revenue or Conversion value metrics add up to my total revenue?

 All metrics with the Attribution label are based on the selected attribution model and window.
 It could be that revenue generated in a current period is attributed to touchpoints that happened outside the period you are currently viewing.
 The larger the attribution window, the more the conversions are spread over a larger period.